ADesprets/cp4i-install/README.md

 * IBM Red Hat Openshift on IBM Cloud (ROKS)
 * IBM Cloud Pak for Integration (CP4I) on ROKS
+* This installation is deploying operators either on a single namespace or in all namespaces in automatic update option

 ## Pre-requisites